scolcy/csc_sql/README.md

 🤖[ModelScope](https://modelscope.cn/collections/CSC-SQL-8542177708b643) |

 ## News
++ `June 27, 2025`: Uploaded the dataset and grpo training code for grpo training
 + `May 27, 2025`: The CSC-SQL 32B model achieved an Execution Accuracy (EX) of 73.67% on the BIRD test set, while the 7B model attained an EX of 71.72%, surpassing all other known methods based on open-source models.
 + `May 25, 2025`: Release model and inference code
 + `May 19, 2025`: Publish the paper to arxiv